 (A) Solicitation of Proposals – The SILC Executive Director will develop a Notice of Funding Opportunity (NOFO) which includes background and information about the source of the funding, the services being solicited and timelines for the application process.
 The NOFO template and application documents are provided to the SILC by the DSE, however the SILC has the ability to customize sections of the application documents including requirements for the Project Narrative, Goals and Objectives, Projected Output Measures, and other information deemed necessary by the SILC to evaluate a proposal.
 The DSE Grant Manager will work with the SILC Executive Director to adjust the application template as necessary to reflect the SILC’s proposal requirements.

 Once the NOFO and Instructions are completed, it is published on the SILC’s website.
 Additionally, notifications are made via email to network partners by the SILC and the DSE to solicit proposals.
-The SILC Executive Director is the main point of contact for the Notice of Funding Opportunity.
+The SILC Executive Director, who is fully supervised and evaluated by the SILC, is the main point of contact for the Notice of Funding Opportunity.
 The DSE Grant Manager is a secondary contact for questions related to the rules, regulations, and function of the application forms.
 The NOFO is open for no less than 30 days from the date of posting.

 (B) Reviewing Proposals – The SILC Executive Director, the SILC chair (or another SILC member designated by the Chair), the DSE Representative and one outside reviewer will make up the Evaluation Committee.
 Each member will review and score the proposals independently.
 The scoring criteria is set by the SILC Executive Director and published in the NOFO.
 In the event, there needs to be additional discussion about the applications, a public meeting will be held to discuss the proposals.
 Applicants will be invited to this meeting to answer specific questions the committee may have.
 The SILC Executive Director will total the scores and develop funding recommendations for consideration by the SILC.
 In making funding recommendations, the total score, SILC priorities, and available funding will be considered.